AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-type.md

 Maximum number of asset types to retrieve.
 If unspecified, the default (100) is used.

 [Optional] `int count`
-An optional parameter representing the maximum number of assets to retrieve.
-If not specified, the default value of 100 is used.
-This value must be between (including) 1 to 1000.
+An optional parameter, between 1 and 1000 (inclusive), that represents the maximum number of retrieved assets.
+If not specified, the default is 100.

 ### Response